Lee Miller, The Model-Turned-War Correspondent Who Took Some Of The Most Iconic Photos Of World War 2

 In June 1945, the magazine did, alongside the headline: “Believe It.”

 However, Miller is probably best known for a photo in which she was not the photographer but the subject.
-After photographing Dachau, she and Scherman were assigned to lodgings at 16 Prinzregentenplatz in Munich, which happened to include Adolf Hitler’s former private apartment.
+After documenting Dachau, she and Scherman were assigned to lodgings at 16 Prinzregentenplatz in Munich, which happened to include Adolf Hitler’s former private apartment.

 Miller and Scherman both posed nude in Adolf Hitler’s elaborate bathtub, their muddy combat boots left on Hitler’s immaculate bath mat.
 Later that day, they found out that Hitler had died by suicide alongside his wife Eva Braun — a sure sign that the war was truly and finally ending.